Climate change resilience of Prairie oilseed crops and their below-ground microbiota under drought stress in controlled and field environments

 Climate change is presenting challenges to established agronomic practices and can stretch the adaptive capacity of currently available crop cultivars due to extreme weather events such as early and intense heat and drought conditions.
 Adapting to such challenges within a suitable time frame will require the application of modern tools of plant breeding and genomics for plant improvement, along with the exploitation of existing breeding lines that possess inherent traits conferring resilience to such stresses.
 While breeding and genomic analysis remain critical tools for crop adaptation to changing conditions, it is also important to consider the contribution of the microbial species that associate with the root systems of crop plants to their resiliency.

-Plants excrete compounds (exudates) from their roots that attract and enhance the growth of particular microorganisms.
-Thus plants modify the environment of the rhizosphere, which alters the composition of the rhizosphere microbiome.
+Plants excrete compounds (exudates) from their roots that attract and enhance the growth of microorganisms.
+Thus, plants modify the environment of the rhizosphere, which alters the composition of the rhizosphere microbiome.
 This can have detrimental or beneficial effects on the plant; these effects can include beneficial interactions that provide some level of adaptive capacity according to plant growth conditions.
 The microbial component of the agricultural ecosystem therefore represents a resource of genes and metabolic capabilities that must be examined alongside plant genomes to present a complete picture of the plant when grown under conditions of water stress.

-The current project aims to complement a federally-funded project that will examine the adaptive capacity of existing breeding lines of canola (among other oilseed species) to conditions of drought stress.
+The current project aims to complement a federally funded project that will examine the adaptive capacity of existing breeding lines of canola (among other oilseed species) to conditions of drought stress.
 It will examine the soil, rhizosphere, and root microorganisms that are recruited by canola plants under stress conditions.
 In addition to relating the recruitment of microbial species to the performance of the examined lines, the project will result in the isolation by culture of microbes (or groups of microbes) that could help plants adapt to the changing conditions currently being experienced on the Canadian Prairies.

 Objectives